 When I found out that I couldn’t have contact with him I was depressed.
 I missed him.
 He wasn’t always bad… because he fled the scene before the police could arrest him, I saw him one last time.
 It was at a hospital.
 We were both there visiting a “friend.”
 He thought I had moved on so, there in the waiting room, he assaulted me.
-After this incident, the police found him at work and arrested him on sight.
+After this incident, the police found him at work and arrested him.

 God removed him.

 Moving forward by myself was hard.
 I felt like a baby learning to walk for the first time.
 Everything was new.
 I was free.
 Like a newly emancipated slave with only the knowledge of farming, I felt stagnant.
 I was free, but I had nothing to do with this newfound freedom.
 But God placed people in my life: to help me get on my feet, to love me, to encourage me and to build me back up.
 I had hardcore prayer warriors.
 I had just met my now husband, who unbeknownst to me at that time would become my forever Superman, best friend and companion.

 In the mist of my transformation as a new woman, healed and healthy, I found myself.
 I found my independence.
 I found my worth.
 I found my husband.
 I found my peace.
 I found my voice.